Choosing a Gay-Friendly Hotel in Mexico City

 Hotel La Casona

 One of the loveliest and most elegant neighborhoods in Mexico City, if not in all of Mexico, Polanco borders verdant Chapultepec Park, with its many cultural attractions - the National Auditorium, Chapultepec Zoo, Modern Art Museum, Museum Rufino Tomayo, and Museum of Anthropology.
-It's also a district rife with swank boutiques, designer shops, hip hotels (including another gay fave, the W Mexico City), and upscale restaurants, and there are even a couple of see-and-be-seen gay clubbing nights in the area, Envy on Friday nights, and Guilt on Saturday nights (and the other gay bars of Mexico City located in Zona Rosa aren't far).
+It's also a district rife with swank boutiques, designer shops, hip hotels (including another gay fave, the W Mexico City), and upscale restaurants, and there are even some see-and-be-seen gay clubbing nights in the area, including Envy on Friday nights (and the other gay bars of Mexico City located in Zona Rosa aren't far).
 Staying at the soaring, 45-story Hyatt Regency Mexico City, which had been the Nikko Hotel prior to 2012, puts you right in the heart of the Polanco retail, dining, and culture.

 At 756 rooms, the Hyatt is one of the largest hotels in the city, so if you're seeking old-world, intimate, it's not the best choice for you.
 Yet the service at the Hyatt is highly personal and attentive - what you might expect from a boutique property.
 And the services and amenities are extensive.
 There's an impressive fitness center with an indoor pool, solarium, and three tennis courts, full business services (it's a popular place to stay with corporate travelers), and several respected bars and restaurants, the most renowned being Yoshimi, which serves sophisticated haute Japanese fare.